 Are you starting a food business?
 Do you wish to make it more accessible?
 You should know the tips needed to accomplish this task.
-Aside from figuring out what sort of food you wish to serve—from Chinese food to Vietnamese dishes as well as Tex-Mex fusion cuisine—you should also know how to make your restaurant or food delivery business more accessible to customers within your area.
+Apart from deciding what type of food you want to serve—from Chinese to Vietnamese cuisines to Tex-Mex fusion cuisine—you should also know where to make the meals.
+For this, you may contact commercial kitchen companies and hire a kitchen with all the necessary cooking equipment.
+The next step is to figure out how to make your restaurant or food delivery service more accessible to local clients.

 1. Cater to a Specific Demographic